aronchick/bento/website/docs/components/inputs/streaming_file.md

     max_line_size: 1048576
 ```

-Reads from a file continuously, similar to 'tail -F', with handling for common log file scenarios.
+Reads from a file continuously with automatic handling of log rotation and truncation.

-## Core Features
+### Core Features

-- **Log Rotation**: Detects when a file is rotated (renamed/recreated) via inode changes and seamlessly switches to the new file
+- **Log rotation handling**: Detects when a file is rotated (via inode change) and seamlessly
+  switches to the new file
-- **Truncation**: Detects when a file is truncated and resets to read from the beginning
+- **Truncation handling**: Detects when a file is truncated and resets position to the beginning
-- **Position Recovery**: Optionally persists read position to disk for crash recovery
+- **Position tracking**: Optionally persists read position to disk for crash recovery

-## Position Tracking Trade-off
+### Position Tracking Trade-off

-This component can persist position state to disk via the state_dir option.
-This differs from Bento's default "no disk persisted state" philosophy but enables resuming from the last position after restarts.
-If crash recovery is not needed, you may omit state_dir or use a tmpfs mount.
+This component can persist position state to disk via `state_dir`, which differs from
+Bento's general "no disk persisted state" philosophy.
+This trade-off enables crash recovery
+for use cases where reprocessing from the beginning is unacceptable.
+If crash recovery is not
+needed, you can use a tmpfs mount for state_dir or accept that a restart will reprocess from
+the file's beginning.

-## Platform Limitations
+### Platform Limitations

-This component uses fsnotify for file change detection:
+This component uses fsnotify for file change detection, which has the following constraints:

-- **NFS/Network Filesystems**: fsnotify does not work reliably on NFS or other network filesystems
+- **NFS/network filesystems**: fsnotify does not work reliably on network-mounted filesystems
-- **Supported Platforms**: Linux (inotify), macOS (FSEvents), Windows (ReadDirectoryChangesW), BSD variants (kqueue)
+- **Supported platforms**: Linux, macOS, Windows, BSD (any platform supporting inotify, kqueue, or ReadDirectoryChangesW)
-- **Container Environments**: Ensure the file path is mounted from the host, not a container-internal path
+- **Container environments**: When running in containers, ensure the watched file path is
+  properly mounted and accessible

-## Delivery Semantics
+### Delivery Semantics

-- Normal operation: effectively exactly-once (position persisted on message acknowledgment)
+- **Normal operation**: Exactly-once (position persisted after each ack)
-- After crash/restart: at-least-once (may replay messages since last checkpoint)
+- **After crash/restart**: At-least-once (may reprocess messages since last checkpoint)
-- During rotation: position resets to beginning of new file
+- **After rotation**: Exactly-once (new file position persisted immediately)

 ## Fields